-Figure 1 graphs the minimum temperature in Orlando, Florida from 1967 through the end of

-1998.
-Over 80% of the winter years include days (and, in many cases, multiple days) with temperatures close to or below freezing during periods relevant for orange juice production.
+Figure 1 graphs the minimum temperature in Orlando, Florida from 1967 through the end of 1998.
+Over 80% of the winter years include one or more days with temperatures close to or below freezing during periods relevant for orange juice production.
 Specifically, within our sample period of thirty-one winters, only six winters can be strictly described as completely freeze-free winters.
 Twenty-five winters experienced one or more nights when the minimum temperature dipped to 32 degrees or below.
 Approximately 50% of the winters have two to three nights of freeze, and the probability of four or more freeze nights is approximately 25%.
-Thus, there is clearly a considerable amount of return-relevant information during the winter season.
+Thus, there is clearly a considerable amount of price-relevant information during the winter season.

 However, it is important to point out that not every freeze has material consequences for the orange crop.
-As mentioned above, Attaway (1997) provides a detailed description of the history of impact freezes that happened in Florida over the past 170 years (see Table 1).
-While Table 1 documents the actual dates of these freezes, Table 2 describes the critical conditions for freezes to have a substantial effect on production.
-These conditions are basically the temperature itself and the duration of this temperature level.
-For example, if the temperature falls below 28 degrees for six hours or more, then, without intervention, there will be extensive damage done to the oranges, and hence production of FCOJ.
-With respect to our particular sample period, according to Attaway (1997), there are eleven relevant freeze seasons, some of which are multiple, from 1967 to 1998.
-The identification of these freezes will form the basis for our comparison between freeze and non-freeze years.
+As mentioned above, Attaway (1997) provides a detailed description of the history of impact freezes that happened in Florida.
+While Table 2 documents the actual dates of these freezes, recall that Table 1 describes the critical conditions for freezes to have a substantial effect on production.
+These conditions are essentially the temperature itself and the duration of this temperature level.8 For example, if the temperature falls below 28 degrees for six hours or more, then, without intervention, oranges will suffer extensive damage, hence affecting production of FCOJ.
+With respect to our particular sample period, according to Attaway (1997), there are eleven relevant freeze seasons, some of which have multiple freezes, from 1967 to 1998.9 The identification of these freezes will form the basis for our comparison between freeze and non-freeze years.

-2.2 Production
+3.2 Production

-The documentation of severe freezes in Table 1 and the theory of freeze impacts in Table 2 suggest that production of FCOJ should be impacted by the weather.
 Every October, the United States Department of Agriculture (USDA) provides forecasts of the upcoming season's orange production.
 This forecast is conditioned on a non-freeze season, that is, the USDA does not take into account the possibility of a freeze when forming its forecast.